 The Chinese counterfactual (subjunctive, or irrealis mood)

-The counterfactual is a mood or inflection of language that signals a departure from reality and an entry into the realm of hypothesis.
+The “counterfactual” is a mood or inflection of language that signals a departure from reality and an entry into the realm of hypothesis — instead of speaking about what is we speak about what might be or non-real statements.

-The Chinese counterfactual is quite an specific and advanced topic in Chinese grammar, thus information (especially simple, clear information) about it is hard to find online.
+The Chinese counterfactual is quite an specific topic in Chinese grammar, thus information (or, rather, clear information for language learners) about it is hard to find online.

 This article about the Chinese counterfactual and the comparisons between the Chinese and English counterfactual is written as an opinion by me, based on personal research and empirical language experience.
 I have also read a book about it and several smaller articles.
 References are listed below.
 This article contains a lot of explanation of these concepts which may initially be hard to grasp (it may just sound like a bunch of “theory”), so at the end I am going to attempt to give as many great examples as possible to illustrate all of the principles spoken of and refer back to them.